junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Don't leave me alone," he pleads, staring at the blurred bloody vision, dumbly, not knowing who he's talking to.
 "I don't know what to do."

+He needs Sam to help save Cas, and he needs Cas to help save Sam.
+He needs them -- it's him, Dean, that so desperately needs both of them.
+He realizes that more than clearly now.
+And now, alone, he can't help any of them.
+Useless, powerless, a complete failure and disappointment, crying like a lost kid in the middle of a street.

-His head is pounding and ringing and spinning.
+Dean's head is pounding and ringing and spinning.
 Everywhere hurts, but everything is so far away.

-He hasn't really known what the Apocalypse is like, or how the end of the world really look like, now he does; in this exact second, in the seventh second after he marches into the center of the room, into the god-fight, he does.
+He hasn't really known what the Apocalypse is like, or how the end of the world really look like, now he does; in this exact second, in the seventh second after he made the last mistake, leading them into the center of the room, into the god-fight, now he does.
 The world has ended for him.

 He realizes he didn't really know what death is like, or how bad Hell really is, now he does; on Earth, in the middle of this room, surrounded by the bodies of those he cared more than his own life, he does.
 He thinks he must have died, right then, right there, with them.
-His heart has stopped beating, and that organ contracting and expanding inside his chest now, that's just an organ of a dead body.
+His heart has stopped beating, and that organ contracting and expanding inside his chest now, that's just an organ of a walking dead body.

 **Second 8:**

 "It's done!"
 Donatello announces excitedly, waving the fixed, once-again-complete demon tablet at Dean.
 "The tablet, we have both of them ready now!
-We can do Step five now!"
+We can do the Step five now!"

 Dean doesn't react.
 There is no point now.
-Metatron is already dead, Crowley is also down, Naomi was also killed.
+Metatron is already dead, Crowley is also down, Naomi was killed.
 But there is no victory, no winning.
 He lost Cas, and he lost Sam.

 All he wants for Cas is to give his grace back, be an angel again.
 Alive.
 Happy.
 Free to fly.